Overview

 Download a Teams meeting recording from OneDrive

-- Within "My files", locate the "Recordings" folder.
+- Click "My files", in the left menu.
+Locate the "Recordings" folder.

 - In "Recordings" folder, find the file you want to download.